bharathgs/Awesome-pytorch-list/README.md

 17.  [pytorch-poetry-gen](https://github.com/justdark/pytorch-poetry-gen): a char-RNN based on pytorch.
 18. [pytorch-REINFORCE](https://github.com/JamesChuanggg/pytorch-REINFORCE): PyTorch implementation of REINFORCE, This repo supports both continuous and discrete environments in OpenAI gym.
 19.  **[PyTorch-Tutorial](https://github.com/MorvanZhou/PyTorch-Tutorial)**: Build your neural network easy and fast  https://morvanzhou.github.io/tutorials/
+20. [pytorch-intro](https://github.com/joansj/pytorch-intro): A couple of scripts to illustrate how to do CNNs and RNNs in PyTorch

 ## Paper implementations